 If you are being required by the State to complete the course, a notification letter will be mailed to you from the Illinois Secretary of State Driver Services Department.

 When and where will the course be taught?

 NSC has a listing of many different locations throughout Illinois.
 The four-hour course is taught on weeknights and Saturdays, depending on the location.

 Will there be a test at the end of the course?

 Yes.
-To comply with the Illinois Secretary of State Driver Remedial requirement, NSC has included a 20-question test in its four-hour curriculum.
+To comply with the Illinois Secretary of State Graduate to Safety Driver Remedial Education Course requirement, NSC has included a 20-question test in its four-hour curriculum.
 Drivers must score 70% or better to successfully complete the course.
-After successfully completing the course, your class information will be electronically sent to the Ilinois Secretary of State the following business day.
+After successfully completing the course, your class information will be electronically sent to the Illinois Secretary of State the following business day.

 May I bring anyone with me to class?